phui/tweet_redis/README.md

 I opened this repository primarily for tracking code changes.
 I think many developers out there have similar use cases, so I have made the repository to publicly available.

 Any contribution is welcome, but I cannot guarantee prompt review of issues and PRs.
+It's WTFPL license, so you can do what the f\*\*k you want with it.
+Just don't destroy the world.